 MSc ICTs for Development / Course details

-MSc ICTs for Development will train you to become an information-and-communications-technology-for-development (ICT4D) champion who possesses the necessary technical and contextual skills to lead ICT4D projects such as telecentres, ICT-enabled microenterprise, public service kiosks and e-government initiatives to completion.
+MSc ICTs for Development will train you to become an information-and-communications technology-for-development (ICT4D) champion who possesses the necessary technical and contextual skills to lead digital development programmes and projects to completion, such as ICT-enabled enterprise, e-government, m-health, MOOCs, etc.

-This course satisfies the pressing need for ICT4D champions; in recent years there has been - and continues to be - a massive expansion in the number of ICT4D projects in developing and transitional economies, with a skills shortage resulting in a high project failure rate.
+In recent years there has been - and continues to be - a massive expansion in the number of ICT4D projects in developing and transitional economies.
+With a skills shortage resulting in a high project failure rate, this course satisfies the pressing need for ICT4D champions.

 By taking this course, you will benefit from The University of Manchester's world-leading Centre for Development Informatics and gain:

-A range of optional modules provides an opportunity to satisfy specialist ICT4D champion knowledge and skill requirements, while the overseas field visits that we offer will enable you to build up your real-world experience at no additional cost.
+A range of optional course units provides an opportunity to satisfy specialist ICT4D champion knowledge and skill requirements, while the overseas field visits that we offer will enable you to build up your real-world experience at no additional cost

 Teaching and learning